SpectrumIM/spectrum2/documentation/management/getting_backtrace.md

 Since now Spectrum is running and you have to reproduce the crash or just wait for crash.
 Then get a backtrace with this GDB command:

 	bt full

+If Spectrum crashed in backend, then you need following GDB command *before* starting Spectrum:

+	set follow-fork-mode child

+And then:

+	run
+	bt full